paulmooreparks/Maize/README.md

 ## How To Use Maize

 Maize is implemented in C++ and will run on Windows and Linux.
-I have not ported [the C# version of the assember (mazm)](https://github.com/paulmooreparks/Tortilla/tree/master/mazm) yet, but that will arrive as soon as I implement a few more instructions.
-For now, the binary just executes a few hand-coded instructions that are loaded into memory from the main function.
+The primary executable is [maize](https://github.com/paulmooreparks/Maize/blob/master/src/maize.cpp), which accepts a path to a binary file to execute.
+You may generate a binary from Maize assembly with the mazm executable, which accepts a path to an assembly file.

+I haven't finished porting all of the instructions from the .NET implementation yet, but now that I've finished restructuring the code it shouldn't take too long to complete them.

+The assembler is still VERY bare-bones, but it's enough to play around with.

 ## Project Status